 A wonderful introduction to winter, snowshoeing is a refreshing, low-impact activity that harnesses the skill of walking – so everybody from toddler to senior can do it!

 Whistler Olympic Park provides access to more than 30 kilometres of marked trails (over 15 kilometres of which are dog-friendly).
 Tread upon the winter snowpack, weaving between beautiful views of the surrounding mountains and Olympic monuments.

 Book a Private Snowshoe Tour and let our guides take you through the park, or pick up a map and go on a self-guided walk!

-Join our knowledgeable snowshoe guides for a 2-hour tour through old-growth forests and up to picturesque viewpoints.
-Learn about the Park’s sports, legacy and its natural history, and enjoy numerous photo opportunities of Olympic monuments and scenery.
-Tour terrain is easy to moderate and is set according to the skill level of the participants.
+Join our knowledgeable snowshoe guides for a 2-hour group tour through old-growth forests and up to picturesque viewpoints.
+Learn about the Park’s sports, legacy and natural history, and enjoy numerous photo opportunities of Olympic monuments and scenery.
+Tour terrain is easy to moderate and is set according to the skill level of the participants (maximum 10 participants).